Tourism in Himachal Pradesh

-Tourism in Himachal Pradesh relates to tourism in the Indian state of Himachal Pradesh.
-This is popularly renowned for its Himalayan landscapes and popular hill-stations.
-Many outdoor activities such as rock climbing, mountain biking, paragliding, ice-skating, trekking, rafting, and heli-skiing are popular tourist attractions in Himachal Pradesh.
+Himachal Pradesh, India is popularly known for its Himalayan landscapes and hill-stations.
+Many outdoor activities such as rock climbing, mountain biking, paragliding, ice-skating, trekking, rafting, and heli-skiing are tourist attractions in Himachal Pradesh.

 Until the British reign, tourism in Himachal Pradesh was very limited to a few places around the hills and some spiritual destinations.
 The British developed hill stations during their reign one of them being Shimla which they called The Summer Capital of India.
 After the British rule, tourism in Himachal Pradesh was on the rise with the highest number of tourists in the mid 1980s and 1990s.

 Shimla, the state capital, is popular among tourists.
 The Kalka-Shimla Railway is a mountain railway which is a UNESCO World Heritage Site.
-Shimla is also a famous skiing attraction in India.
-Other popular hill stations include Manali, Kinnuar, Kasol, Parvati Valley, Chamba, Kullu, Kinnar Kailesh, and Kasauli.
+Shimla is also a skiing attraction in India.
+Other hill stations include Manali, Kinnuar, Kasol, Parvati Valley, Chamba, Kullu, Kinnar Kailesh, and Kasauli.

 Dharamshala, home of the Dalai Lama, is known for its Tibetan monasteries and Buddhist temples.
 Many trekking expeditions also begin here.

-The Ridge is a large road in Shimla which is the centre of most cultural activities of Shimla.
-Annadale is also a major tourist spot in Shimla with an Army Heritage Museum, a Golf Course, helipad and lush green nature.

-Bir, located on the west of Joginder Nagar Valley, Kangara District, is the Paragliding Capital of India, attracts numerous tourists for this aerial adventure sport.
-As well as being known as the “Paragliding Capital of India,” Bir in Himachal Pradesh is also a well-known destination for ecotourism and a hub for spiritual studies and meditation.
-With its Tibetan refugee camp, Buddhist monasteries, and large stupa, Bir is renowned for its peaceful atmosphere.’
-‘Bir Billing’ is the collective name for paragliders who take off from Billing and land in Bir village.

-Topography

-The Himalayas are found in Himachal Pradesh.
-The Shivalik range and mid- Himalayas are found here.
-The highest peak is Reo Purgyil with a height of 6,816m in Kinnaur.
-Furthermore, there are some reservoirs and rivers in Himachal Pradesh which are tourist hotspots due to water port activities, sacred importance to Hindus, bird watching and have health centres around them.
-The four major rivers in the state are Ravi, Chenab, Sutlej and Beas.
-The Sutlej and Beas river valleys are home to hot springs such as Tattapani, Manikaran and Vashisht Temple.
+The state has five shakta pithas - Chintpurni, Jwalamukhi Temple, Bajreshwari Mata Temple, Shri Chamunda Devi Mandir and Naina Devi Temple.

+Himachal is also known for its adventure tourism activities like ice skating, paragliding, rafting, skiing, boating, fishing, trekking and horse riding in different parts of the state.

+The state has some of the highest mountain passes in the world - Rohtang Pass, Baralacha La, Kunzum La, Borasu Pass and Hamta Pass.

+Religious tourism

+The five shakta pithas - Chintpurni, Jwalamukhi Temple, Bajreshwari Mata Temple, Shri Chamunda Devi Mandir and Naina Devi Temple attract a constant flow of tourists all year long.

+Adventure tourism

+Rafting, paragliding, skiing, hot air ballooning and trekking are popular adventure attractions.